 The Specialization program in Statistics is for students interested in applying Statistics to a second discipline.
 Students in this program must choose one distinct field of application.
-Recommended fields of application are Agriculture, Business, Chemical Engineering, Computing Science, Economics, Education, Genetics, Health Sciences Administration, Pharmacology, Political Science, Psychology, Sociology, and Zoology.
+Recommended fields of application are Agriculture, Chemical Engineering, Computing Science, Economics, Education, Genetics, Health Sciences Administration, Pharmacology, Political Science, Psychology, Sociology, and Zoology.
 Students may, in consultation with the Department of Mathematical Sciences, select a different field of application than those listed above.

-Continuation in the program normally requires, in the previous Fall/Winter, successful completion of at least ★24 with a GPA of at least 5.5.
-Graduation requires a GPA of at least 5.5 on all courses credited toward the degree and a GPA of at least 5.5 on the aggregate of all Statistics and Mathematics courses credited toward the degree.
+Continuation in the program normally requires, successful completion of at least \star 24 in the previous Fall/Winter, with a GPA of at least 5.5, and a GPA of at least 5.5 on the aggregate of all MATH and STAT courses taken in that Fall/Winter.

+Graduation requires a GPA of at least 5.5 on all courses credited toward the degree and a GPA of at least 5.5 on the aggregate of all MATH and STAT courses credited toward the degree.

 The program must contain the following courses.
-It is recommended that these courses be taken in the years indicated:
+It is recommended that these courses be taken in the years indicated.